Fantom-Factory/afPillow/readme.md

 @SubModule { modules=[EfanXtraModule#, PillowModule#] }
 class AppModule {
-    @Contribute { serviceType=EfanTemplateDirectories# }
+    @Contribute { serviceType=TemplateDirectories# }
     static Void contributeEfanDirs(OrderedConfig config) {
-        // Look for Example.efan in the same dir as this file config.add(`./`)
+        // Look for Example.efan in the same dir as this fantom file config.add(`./`)
     }
 }
 ```

-Run the **Example.fan** script from the command line:
+3).
+Run `Example.fan` as a Fantom script from the command line:

 ```
 C:\> fan Example.fan